clojure-lsp/clojure-lsp/docs/troubleshooting.md

 # Troubleshooting

-## It doesn't seem to be working
+Check if each step below is working:

+## Server is not initializing

-If you're downloading the release, try running it from the command line, it should start up and start reading stdin.
+Check if the executable is working running it from the command line, it should start up and start reading stdin.
 Type `{}\n\n` and you should get something like:

 ```